What Do Episodic Dreams Mean?

 A recurring dream is the same dream over and over with few, if any, changes.
 It tends to be a type of “period piece.”

 An episodic dream, on the other hand, continues over two or more sleeps picking up at a point where the dream continues the story or scene.
-The subconscious could choose this presentation for a number of different reasons.
+The subconscious could choose this presentation for several different reasons.

 When the subconscious spreads a dream with a particular theme out over several nights, it’s probably trying to emphasize the importance of the subject.
 Revisiting the same place in dreams underscores something like little other dream content can do.
 They’re usually dealing with a theme that extends past the events of the previous day.